 DSN (315) 226-4663

 The appearance of hyperlinks does not constitute endorsement by the United States Air Force or the Department of Defense of the external Web Site, or the information, products, or services contained therein.
 For other than authorized activities such as military exchanges and Services/Morale, Welfare and Recreation (MWR) sites, the Unites States Air Force does not exercise any editorial control over the information you may find at these locations.
 Such links are provided consistent with the purpose of the Web site

 For many families, living in government housing provides easy access to a wealth of community services and amenities such as schools, youth programs, Commissary/Exchange, and food services.
 This is especially true in overseas locations where you will find yourself dependent on the support facilities and services on the installation much more than those in the U.S. Living within government housing provides a safe and secure place to reside and provides a mentoring and supportive environment for families.

-Effective 1 Sep 2009, the Installation Commander implemented an "On-Base First" Family Housing (FH) policy was established for active duty accompanied members and mil to mil co-located in Misawa.
-If on-base family housing is available upon your arrival, members must accept an on-base family housing unit that meets your grade and family size IAW AFI 32-6001.
+Effective 1 Sep 2009, the Installation Commander implemented an "On-Base First" Family Housing (FH) policy, established for active duty accompanied members and mil to mil co-located in Misawa.
+If on-base FH is available upon your arrival, members must accept an on-base unit that meets grade and family size IAW AFI 32-6000.

 - Members on an accompanied tour with Command Sponsored dependents authorized to reside with them